-Display WordPress form using HTML code
+Display WordPress Form Using HTML code

-Fetching the pre-generated HTML code
+Fetching the predefined HTML code

-From your WordPress dashboard go to your RegistrationMagic plugin.
-Click “All Forms” to land on the page consisting of a collection of forms.
-To demonstrate, the form we select here is a General-Purpose Registration Form.
+The “All Forms” page consists of all the forms that you create through this plugin.
+Each form has its own dashboard to manage and create WordPress form design.
+To demonstrate, the form we select here is a General Purpose Registration Form.
 This form is located right next to the Login Form.

 Click the “COPY” link underlying this code.
 This copies the complete HTML code used to generate the form.